 Bladder cancer test - EpiCheck

-A simple, accurate, non-invasive urine test transforming bladder cancer detection and surveillance
+A simple, accurate, non-invasive urine test to aid in bladder cancer detection."

 A healthcare professional pointing at an X-ray image of the chest, alongside additional medical imaging, illustrating lung health and diagnostics.